fatcatdog/website_guts/src/pages/articles/2017-11-18-carpool-app-proposal/index.md

 -On Waze’s Carpool website, they explain that riders pay something like 60 cents a mile, not to make Waze or the driver money, but to simply pay for the gas driver will be burning

--Waze explains why carpooling is eco-friendly, saves driver and saves rider money, and builds a sense of community rather than sustaining the ridiculous, “this is a black car, you are my servant/driver, and I am a posh rider/customer” relationship in community
+-Waze explains why carpooling is eco-friendly, saves driver and saves rider money, and builds a sense of community rather than sustaining the ridiculous, "this is a black car, you are my servant/driver, and I am a posh rider/customer" relationship in community

 <strong>Carpooling Does Not Stink</strong>